 NV Holiday Bazaar Event Details

 The NV Holiday Bazaar takes place in a new location as of 2018.
 Its new venue is the West Vancouver Community Centre at 2121 Marine Drive in West Vancouver.

 In 2019 the event happened on the weekend of November 23rd and 24th from 10:00 am until 4:00 pm on both days.

-The same as the year before, admission to the North Vancouver Holiday Bazaar is FREE.
+The same as the year before, admission to the North Vancouver Holiday Bazaar was free.